ashwani746/ashwani746/README.md

 # Hello, I'm Ashwani Patel 👩‍💻
+Welcome to my GitHub!
+I'm a passionate software developer specializing in web development, Mern Stack and machine learning.
+I believe in writing clean and efficient code that solves real-world problems.

 <!--
 **ashwani746/ashwani746** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.